Nothing says good vibes like a day drink session.

 Once home to Sydney’s oldest colonial hotel, this drinking hole in The Rocks has been reimagined as a functioning brewery and connoisseur of modern Australian cuisine.
 Across three indoor dining spaces and a street side alfresco space, Endeavour Tap Rooms is always filled with corporate long lunchers and beer lovers.
 With tanks holding over 600-litres of craft beer, be tempted with an afternoon beverage, including a daily rotation of specially brews.

-Watson’s Bay Hotel will charm you on any given sunny day.
-Sharing the waterfront with a public park, Watson’s Bay offers a chic outdoor space perfect for a weekend wine.
+Dubbed one of Sydney’s most ‘Instagrammable’ places, Watsons Bay Boutique Hotel lives up to this title.
+Watson’s Bay Hotel will charm you on any given sunny day, sharing the waterfront with a public park.
+The hotel offers a chic outdoor space perfect for a weekend wine.
 Settle in with a rosé and your choice of European inspired bar bites and day drink on into the night.

 Alfresco dining awaits in this reimagined Darlinghurst terrace with a list of wines and delicious delicatessen cabinet.
 Black Bottle will allow you to conclude your day and begin your night in style.
 Starting from 4pm, savour your afternoon cravings with a selection of bites or a cheese platter.
 Pair your food with a cocktail or a glass of vino from the extensive local and imported menu.